 Prenatal Genetic Counseling

 Genetic tests performed during pregnancy can show your chances of having a child with a disease or some other problem carried in your genes.
 All women are offered the following tests during pregnancy, but whether you choose to have the test done is a personal choice.
+To learn more about prenatal screening tests, watch this video.
 To schedule an appointment with a genetic counselor, ask your doctor or nurse midwife for a referral to Genetic Counseling.

 - Amniocentesis: Baby's chromosomes can be studied in samples of amniotic fluid.
 When needed, this is typically done between 15 and 18 weeks.
 You will have complete genetic counseling before amniocentesis.
 Not all pregnant women need this test.